-Strata: In the context of monitoring, stratification refers to dividing a population or study area into subgroups or subunits called strata for the purposes of sampling or data analysis.
+Strata: In the context of monitoring, stratification refers to dividing a population or study area into sub-groups or subunits called strata for the purposes of sampling or data analysis.
+Strata can be used to ensure adequate sample sizes for parts of the study area of management concern or may be used to increase precision when extrapolating data over large areas.
 Example reasons to stratify include: 1) ensuring a sufficient sample size in reporting units; 2) ensuring uncommon portions of a study area are sampled; and 3) placing sample points in homogeneous groups to account for natural environmental gradients (BLM AIM 2017).
 Examples of possible strata for Riparian and Wetland systems are: field offices, management or planning units, or endangered species habitat boundaries.
 Strata are defined at the design stage and have important implications on the order in which plots are sampled.
+Once strata are run in a design, they cannot be modified in the design without a re-run.
+They should be considered mainly for permanent boundaries based on reporting units unless there is very strong evidence to use them.